stormearthandlava/stormearthandlava.github.io/guide/mythic_plus/DF_season_2.md

 ## Notable Talent Choices
 * {{ site.data.talent.stoneskin_totem }} has value in higher keys.
 Many of the Party-wide damage spells and random ST damage spells are physical.
+* {{ site.data.talent.purge }} is skippable in this dungeon, having no dispel available in the whole dungeon.

 <hr>